London Victoria station: Southern

 Southern services at Victoria use platforms 9-12 and 15-19 as of August 2022.
-The station is served by a mixture of metro and long distance (mainline) services.
-Southern Metro and Mainline services are both operated by Class 377 EMUs and Gatwick Express is serviced by Class 387 EMUs.
+The station is served by a mixture of metro and long-distance (mainline) services.
+Southern metro and mainline services are both operated by Class 377 EMUs and Gatwick Express is serviced by Class 387 EMUs.

-From 4 September, the typical off-peak service run by Southern in trains per hour (tph) is:
+As of May 2025, the typical off-peak service operated by Southern in trains per hour (tph) is: